via Adobe & save 10%

-We’ve answered all your money related questions in this guide.
+We’ve answered all your money-related questions in this guide.

 First things first, the national currency in Costa Rica is called colón or colones in plural form.

-The bills in Costa Rica come in 1,000 2,000 5,000 10,000 20,000 and 50,000 colones.
+The bills in Costa Rica come in:

 Usually, if you get money out of the ATM you will get 5,000 10,000 or 20,000 colones bills.
-In fact, we had never seen a 50,000 colones bill until a few weeks ago.
+In fact, we had never seen a 50,000 colones bill until recently.

 The bills are all different colors as well as slightly different sizes.
 Every bill has a native Costa Rican animal on it.
-I think it is a really pretty currency.

 Another cool thing is the 1,000 colones bill is coated with a plastic-like film.
 If you are going to the beach and want to bring a bit of money for a snack, the 1,000 colones bill is your best option because it won’t get ruined by the water.